-Late work will not be accepted without proper documentation from a student's physician or college registrar (described above)
+Late work will not be accepted without proper documentation from a student's physician or college registrar (described above).
+Based on this documentation, the instructor will use his discretion in granting extensions or offering make-up tests.

 Plagiarism

 Cheating and misrepresentation will not be tolerated.
 Students who commit an academic offense face serious penalties.
 Avoid plagiarism by citing properly: practices acceptable in high school may prove unacceptable in university.
 Know where you stand by reading the "Code of Behaviour on Academic Matters" in the Calendar of the Faculty of Arts and Science.